Here is a video covering this article:

 HOLINESS AS THE ENGINE FOR ECCLESIAL KINGDOM PERFECTEDNESS

-Most succinctly put, humans do not have the capacity for fellowship until perfected holiness overtakes a person’s life, which above was argued, is only fully realized when a person’s life is equal to ceaselessly being crucified with Christ: ceaselessly living that moment of death on the Cross of Glory!
+Most succinctly put, humans do not have the capacity for fellowship until perfected holiness overtakes a person’s life, which above was argued, is only fully realized when a person’s life is equal to ceaselessly being crucified with Christ: ceaselessly living that moment of death on the Cross of Glory.
 That being the case, entire sanctification and Christian Perfection are of utmost importance.
 Before that, “sin and death… are… ‘powers’ holding humanity in captivity… internal[ly]” (Noble 2013, 138).
-And the Galatians 2:20 level of ceaseless worship and surrender that I have discussed above, is the communion needed with God for believers to fully eradicate dysfunction that can act in opposition to the church, even among those who claim they are entirely sanctified.
-So, it would appear that in this paper I am arguing that being crucified with Christ is a type of holiness and surrender that is a subset of perfectedness of post-entire-sanctification living, a type of profound surrender that is not merely removal of inborn original sin, but further, is a way of having union with Christ where we are unified with Him, at His most important moment, so to speak; we are united with Him in the most appropriate way.
+And the Galatians 2:20-level of ceaseless worship and surrender that I have discussed above, is the communion needed with God for people to finally stop being self-absorbed, lonely, isolated, frustrated, cruel, arrogant, delusional, and greedy beings who do not have have the capacity to be close to others, and who cannot participate in intimate Christian fellowship with other Christians or sinners.
+With this Galatians 2:20-level of surrendered ceaseless life on the Cross with Christ, a human can finally be eradicated of wordiness, dysfunction, satanic devotion (1 Jn 3:8), and of course, sinfulness.
+Anything other than a Galatians-2:20 level of surrender will serve as opposition to the Ecclesia of Earth–which is why the church today is so feeble (to use Oswald Chambers’ word), so in opposition with the Bible and the Ecclesia of the New Testament, and so in accord with the world.
+Many believers will say they are salvific and/or entirely sanctified, not understanding that the gate is narrow.
+So, again, being crucified with Christ is a type of holiness and surrender that is a subset of perfectedness of post-entire-sanctification living, a type of profound surrender that is not merely the removal of inborn original sin, but further, is a way of having union with Christ where we are unified with Him at His most important moment, where we are united with Him in the most appropriate way.

-The love that a person lives in this meditative life of the atonement is overpowering; the person is overtaken in joy-love, powered by Christ possessing the heart.
-This love can give rise to perfected Ecclesia.
-Love is required for fellowship, all love comes from God, and thus inner holiness and personal Pentecost is required for the body of Christ to have fellowship, by being one mind (Phil.
-2.2) by each member of the Body having the Mind of Christ (Phil.
+The love that a person lives in this meditative life of ceaseless atonement is overpowering; the person is overtaken in joy and love, powered by Christ possessing a person’s heart and self.
+This love among Christians can give rise to perfected Ecclesia.
+Love is required for fellowship, all love comes from God, and thus inner holiness and personal Pentecost is required for the body of Christ to have fellowship (with one another or with Christ), by being one mind (Phil.
+2.2), by each member of the Body having the Mind of Christ (Phil.
 2.5).
 Carole writes: “…for Wesley, fellowship with God is an ever-flowing wellspring, which finds deepening expression in love for God, and one’s neighbor… Thus, personal knowledge of God imparts the capacity to engage in fruitful relationships.”
-(Carole 2013, 30) Without holiness, we are the antithesis of God’s love, and we are in the image of the Devil: hate, spite, gossip, lust and adulterousness, prone to suicide and murderous thoughts, driven by self-interested pride.”
+(Carole 2013, 30) Without holiness, we are the antithesis of God’s love, and we are in the image of the Devil: the pre-surrendered, pre-Galatians 2:20 person is hateful, spiteful, filled with gossip, lustful and adulterous, prone to suicide (in all sorts of different forms and levels of suicidal living and behavior), and murderous thoughts, driven by self-interested pride.
 Leclerc writes:

 We are, as a community, holy people.
 We are the holy, though the broken, body of Christ.
 And when one part suffers, all suffer… We empty ourselves out for each other so that all are seen as real persons, as part of the community of faith, as parts of the body that are just as valuable as we are… And as we are truly the church, the image of God shines forth precisely in the weakness of us all… Holiness then, down to its very foundations, is about God’s kenotic love for us.
 (Leclerc 2010, 251)